gong-dennis/dennisgong/content/posts/2025-06-10--Indications in need of medicines/2025-01-10---New Therapeutic Targets.md

 This is a $12 billion market where therapies still only have middling efficacy.
 The major classes include TNFa, IL-17/23, JAKs, PDE-4, abatacept, and soon TYK2.
 In the lowest responder bar, ACR20, the most effective classes (TNFa, IL-17/23, JAK) only reach ~55-75% response rates.
 Hitting both IL-17A and IL-17F is more effective than IL-17A alone.
 New mechanisms that work and enable stacking will be able to penetrate a massive market.
 Interestingly, this market has not seen basically any biotech penetration except Oruka, which is developing a me-better IL-17A/F.

-### Axial Spondylarthritis (AxSpA)
+### Axial Spondyloarthritis (AxSpA)

 Axial refers to an axis of rotation and Spondyl refers to the spine.
-Axial spondylarthritis is inflammation of tendons, joints, and ligaments, typically manifesting at the sacroiliac joints and spine (ie. chronic back pain).
+Axial spondyloarthritis is inflammation of tendons, joints, and ligaments, typically manifesting at the sacroiliac joints and spine (ie. chronic back pain).
 0.9-1.4% of the overall population have it, so it is similar to RA in terms of prevalence.
 In its extreme form, the disease can lead to the bony fusion of vertebral joints.
 Cardiovascular disease, depression, and fatigue are all associated with AxSpA, so significant morbidity is associated.
 Also, hi.
 Median onset is 26 years old.

 Humira seems to work pretty well according to patient forums, but only in ~60% of patients.
 If patients develop ADAs or run out of TNFa blockers, they can move on to IL-17A blockers like Cosentyx which are also approved.